Reema1234ag/Interview-Handbook/README.md

 Whenever you’re applying for your first job or moving from one management role to another, job interviews are always difficult.
 That’s why we are creating the Interview Handbook, our comprehensive guide to help you with every step of the interview process.

-INTERVIEW HANDBOOK, a place which consist of everything which you need for your interview.
-A final touch before you appear to your interview.
+INTERVIEW HANDBOOK, a place which consists of everything which you need for your interview.
+A final touch before you appear at your interview.

 Our site INTERVIEWPEDIA specializes in providing comprehensive, up-to-date study materials for INTERVIEW PREPRATION.
 Training books are available for the interview of different fields.
 Each block is a self contained reference source to prepare the student for the interview.To further assist the student, INTERVIEWPEDIA offers Solution, Texts, references, study material, tips and CDs which are interview specific.